tbrowder/RakuDoc-Load/README.md

-**RakuDOC::Load** - Loads and compiles the RakuDoc documentation of an external file or a string
+**RakuDoc::Load** - Loads and compiles the RakuDoc documentation of an external file or a string

 **Note**: As of this release, Raku cannot handle '=begin/= rakudoc' document delimiters.